-One of the best ways to explore the fantastic scenery of the North Pennines is to get out on two wheels.
-These five 'do in a day' routes are great to get you out into the wilds with nothing to disturb you other than the sound of your wheels turning, curlews calling and the wind in your hair!
+On horseback is a great way to explore the fantastic scenery of the North Pennines.
+These five 'do in a day' routes are great to get you out into the wilds with nothing to disturb you other than the clip clop of your horse's hooves, curlews calling and the wind in your hair!